syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-image.md

 This is supporting assembly for Syncfusion.OfficeChartToImageConverter.WPF<br/><br/></td>
 </tr>
 </table>

 The following namespaces are required to compile the code in this topic.
 * using Syncfusion.DocIO
 * using Syncfusion.DocIO.DLS
 * using Syncfusion.OfficeChart
 * using Syncfusion.OfficeChartToImageConverter

-**TIPS:**
-1. You can get the converted images in good quality by specifying the image type as Metafile.
+T> 1.
+You can get the converted images in good quality by specifying the image type as Metafile.
-2. You can specify the quality of the converted charts by setting the scaling mode.
+T> 2.
+You can specify the quality of the converted charts by setting the scaling mode.

 The following code illustrates how to convert the Word document to image.
-C#:

 {% tabs %}
 {% highlight c# %}
 //Loads an existing Word document